-It is possible to install a blower on this stove.
-The blower is optional and is sold separately.
+A blower can be installed on this stove.
+It is optional and is sold separately.
 See "Appendix 8: Exploded Diagram and Parts List" for genuine part number.
+The blower must be installed on the back of the stove.
+See "Appendix 3: Optional Blower Installation".
+The blower is used to increase the airflow through the heat exchanger and improve hot air circulation in the room.

-The blower is installed on the back of the stove to increase the airflow through the heat exchanger and improve hot air circulation in the room.
 When used regularly, the blower can provide a small increase in efficiency, up to 2%.
 However, the use of a blower should not be used as a way to gain more output from a stove that is undersized for the space it is intended to heat.

-Ensure the blower power cord is not in contact with any surface of the stove to prevent electrical shock or fire damage.
-Do not run the power cord underneath the stove.
+Ensure the blower cord is not in contact with any surface of the stove to prevent electrical shock or fire damage.
+Do not run cord underneath the stove.